minimOS file system

 From the point of view of the storage device filesystem, the Durango-X volume is represented by the

 durango.av file in the root directory of any FAT32-formatted device (valid with bootloader v2.0 and beyond)

-Current bootloader software does NOT check for any host filesystem, assuming the volume is written from the very first block of the device.
+Current bootloader software (up to v1.3) does NOT check for any host filesystem, assuming the volume is written from the very first block of the device.
 In Linux, a

 dd command is suitable for raw writing the volume onto the storage device.